gnodar01/ICorps-TA-Handbook/chapter1/step2/scheduleWkshop.md

 ### Schedule and Set Up Pre-Class Workshop

 The Pre-Class workshop serves as an introduction to I-Corps.
-This workshop typically will take place one or two weeks before class 1 Depending on the length of the workshop, and lessons learned from previous cohorts, elements may include:
+This workshop will typically take place one or two weeks before class 1 (depending on the length of the workshop, and lessons learned from previous cohorts).
+Modules *may* include:

 * Overview of Business Model Canvas